eficode-academy/jenkins-katas/labs/setup-on-your-own.md

 First do the tasks in
 [start jenkins](./labs/00-start-jenkins.md), so
-you have your own fork, and cloned it on your instance (machine).
+you have your own fork, and clone it on your instance (machine).

 After that do the following to start Jenkins: